2012 World Series of Poker Europe

-The sixth World Series of Poker Europe (WSOPE) took place from September 21, 2012 to October 4, 2012, at Hôtel Majestic Barrière and Le Croisette Casino Barrière in Cannes, France.
+The sixth World Series of Poker Europe (WSOPE) took place from 21 September 2012 to 4 October 2012, at Hôtel Majestic Barrière and Le Croisette Casino Barrière in Cannes, France.
 There were seven bracelet events, culminating in a €10,450 No Limit Hold'em Main Event.

 The Main Event was won by Phil Hellmuth, who increased his WSOP-record bracelet total to 13.
 He also became the first player ever to have won the Main Events of both the World Series of Poker in Las Vegas and the WSOPE; he claimed the Las Vegas Main Event title in 1989.

 Event schedule

 Main Event

-The 2012 World Series of Poker Europe Main Event began on September 29 and finished on October 4.
+The 2012 World Series of Poker Europe Main Event began on 29 September and finished on 4 October.
 The event drew 420 entrants, generating a prize pool of €4,032,000.
 The top 48 players made the money, with the winner earning €1,022,376.